magento/devdocs/guides/v2.0/migration/migration-migrate-data.md

 where:

+* `[-a|--auto]` is an optional argument that prevents migration from stopping when it encounters integrity check errors.

 * `[-r|--reset]` is an optional argument that starts migration from the beginning.
-You can use this argument for testing migration
+You can use this argument for testing migration.

 * `{<path to config.xml>}` is the absolute file system path to `config.xml`; this argument is required